Akutchi/imagepreview.nvim/README.md

 As such, I'm fully conscious of the fact that it is what it is.
 The resolution depending largely on the original image's details.

+The plugin is currently checking for .png, .jpg, .jpeg and .webp images.

 ## Usage

 Its usage is pretty basic.
 First, open the tree explorer with \<leader>e, and place the cursor on